hamidazim321/Project-Review/README.md

 # 📖 [Hello Microverse] <a name="about-project"></a>

-**Hello Microverse**  is a Microverse Project required in Module 1 of the Micorverse Full-Stack Program.
+**Project Review** is a Microverse Project required in Module 1 of the Micorverse Full-Stack Program.
+In this project, I am giving a review to myself for my project I did in trials.

 ## 🛠 Built With <a name="built-with"></a>